kylejones200/psis_4700_applied_ai/webslides/topic_Model-Context-Protocol-MCP.md

 ## Summary

-MCP makes AI practical and trustworthy.
+MCP makes AI practical and trustworthy
-It gives models the context they need without giving up control.
+It gives models the context they need without giving up control
 It is the future of applied AI in real workplaces

 > This slide explores an important aspect of working with AI systems.
 Understanding this concept will help you make better decisions when evaluating and deploying AI in your work.